stucchio/Homepage/content/alien_intelligences_and_discriminatory_algorithms.md

 All the simulation experiments in this article will be carefully tuned to avoid this situation.
 I'll be generating gaussian data and fitting a linear model to it via least squares.
 The key point here is to avoid methodological errors - because I'm setting up the problem to be simple and easily solvable, you can't get a significantly better result via better algorithm choices.
 Instead, we'll need to actually recognize and confront the reality that good algorithms might yield correct results we don't like.

-I'm very strictly NOT claiming that all real world models are perfect, I'm just assuming that bad models are a math problem with a math solution (and therefore beyond the reach of Techcrunch).
+I'm very strictly NOT claiming that all real world models are perfect.
+I'm just assuming that bad models are a math problem with a math solution and therefore beyond the reach of Techcrunch and Mathbabe.

 ## Different kinds of discrimination